petecarapetyan/cc_assignment3_starter/README.md

-# cc_assignment3_template
+# cc_starter_w_junit_template

-__Everything in this project and derivative projects is experimental, tentative, unapproved__

-## To Clone this template as your Assignment3
+This template gives you a java starter, already set up to commit back to github, and also containing JUnit and a non-static app launcher.

-Why?
+## Why?

+- Get accustomed to utilizing corporate standard setups from day 1
+- Help you avoid a few common foot-guns that plague many students
-- This project skaffolds your project as our corporate environment requires it
+- Skaffolds your project as our reviewers expect it
-- Gets you accustomed to similar standards that future employers will also require
-- Helps our code reviewers keep you "coloring between the lines"
 - Helps you focus your work where it matters, on the serviceable code within.

-How?

-- Naming conventions are mandatory!
-You must name your new project in github, exactly as prescribed below.
-- Folder structures are mandatory.
-You are expected to follow, just as you would follow wihtin any future employer's protocols.
+## To Clone this template as your own CoderCampus project

+- Follow instructions from the green github button `Use this template`
+- Then simply clone into your own environment straight from github

 ## What IDE?

-Eclipse, IntelliJ and VSCode all bring this project in
+Eclipse, STS, IntelliJ and VSCode all bring this project in by using the `import as maven project` tooling.